Using Chapter 13 To Repay Your Debts

 Once all of your information has been gathered, you will need to subtract your allowed expenses from your income to see the amount that will be available to make your repayment to the debtors under a Chapter 13 plan, or whether a Chapter 7 plan will be a better option for you.

-Contact the Law Office of Deborah N. Arthur at 703-278-2028, or email us online, if you need to file or would like to know more about Chapter 13 bankruptcy.
+Contact the Law Office of Rebecca L. Evans at 703-278-2028, or email us online, if you need to file or would like to know more about Chapter 13 bankruptcy.
 Take some of the stress out of bankruptcy proceedings by scheduling your free bankruptcy consultation today.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.